 All applicants for federal funds must include a Unique Entity Identifier (UEI) from the federal System for Award Management (SAM) in their application for a new award or a supplement to an existing award.
 A SAM UEI is a unique 12-character alpha-numeric value assigned to all entities (public and private companies, individuals, institutions, or organizations) who register to do business with the federal government in SAM.
 Vendors are required to complete a one-time process to provide basic information relevant to their organizations.
 The identifier is used for tracking purposes and to validate address and point of contact information for federal assistance applicants, recipients, and subrecipients.
 If your agency is already registered in SAM then your agency was automatically assigned a UEI.
-First-time SAM registrants can request EEIs by visiting https://sam.gov/content/duns-uei and then clicking the green Get Started button.
+First-time SAM registrants can request UEIs by visiting https://sam.gov/content/duns-uei and then clicking the green Get Started button.
 Have your agency's legal business name and address ready.
-All agencies must elect to be viewable in SAM Public Search to allow GMD to verify their eligibility to receive federal funds.
+All agencies must include a copy of their SAM Entity Information as an attachment to the application.